Posted on Friday, December 11, 2009

 Category: Etymology, Languages

-You probably use idioms in your language every day without thinking – but the meanings of those idioms can be mystifying for non-native speakers.
+You probably use idioms in your language every day without thinking – but the meanings of those idioms can be mystifying for new speakers.

-Idioms are fixed expressions whose meanings aren’t easily derived from their surface elements, so translating them word-for-word or without human translators can lead to puzzling results.
+Idioms are fixed expressions with meanings that aren’t easily derived from their surface elements, so translating them word-for-word or without human translators can lead to puzzling results.

 Although many of their meanings are shared across cultures, idioms vary from language to language in fascinating ways that can speak volumes.